input-output-hk/cardano-diagnosis-program/README.md

 - [x] Implement naive way of rendering solution in blaze html
 - [x] Ask for permission to create github repo.
 - [x] In `renderSolution`, hightlight ceratin keyword to make it more readable
-- [ ] Find a way to access log file in stable way.
+- [x] Find a way to access log file in stable way.
 - [x] Put more description on Readme (plans)
 - [ ] Ask design team for css stylesheet
 - [ ] Count the occurance of error
 - [ ] Create test cases
 - [ ] Use regex to catch errors more nicely
-- [ ] Provide analysis based on locale
+- [ ] Provide analysis result based on locale